 PGY2 emergency medicine residents who did not complete a PGY1 residency at UHS will undergo orientation and training for the University of Texas College of Pharmacy, University Health System, the PGY2 Emergency Medicine Pharmacy Residency, and the Pharmacy Department during the first month of residency.
-Departmental and residency training will include orientation to policies and procedures, UHS computers, the inpatient pharmacy, and the emergency center.
+Departmental and residency training will include orientation to policies and procedures, UHS computers, the inpatient pharmacy, and the emergency department.
 All items on the Inpatient Pharmacy Training List should be covered during this training period.
-The resident will also be oriented to the ASHP Residency Learning System (RLS) and Resitrak online evaluation system.
+The resident will also be oriented to the ASHP Residency Accreditation Standards, Program Design and Conduct, and the required Competency Areas, Goals, and Objectives for PGY2 residency training.
+In addition, the resident will be oriented to the evaluation process and the PharmAcademic online evaluation system (if not utilized during PGY1 residency).
 Residents who are not previously certified will also be scheduled for training in Basic and Advanced Cardiac Life Support (BLS/ACLS) early in the residency.
+Training in Pediatric Advanced Cardiac Life Support (PALS) and Advanced Trauma Life Support (ATLS) is strongly recommended as well.
 The resident must become licensed in the State of Texas as a Registered Pharmacist by August 1, or the 1st day of the second month of residency.

 The resident will participate in the University of Texas College of Pharmacy residents’ weekly Pharmacotherapy Seminar (residents’ discussion group) on Friday afternoons.
 This activity is optional but encouraged if the resident has not yet received board certification.
 The resident will be required to lead discussion on at least one topic, as assigned by the group coordinator.